Fast Facts for the

 - At least 100,000 homes and businesses lost power after the storms had passed.

-More Tornado Information
+Tornado Data and Information

 - The October 4, 1998 Tornado Outbreak Twenty-eight tornadoes occurred in central and eastern Oklahoma, including an F2 tornado which damaged parts of Moore.
 It was the largest autumnal outbreak of tornadoes ever recorded in Oklahoma.